AleksanderKonnerup/AleksanderKonnerup_akon223_projectZ/README.md

 # AleksanderKonnerup_akon223_projectZ
-Aleksander Konnerup
+Aleksander Konnerup<br/>
-Master of Engineering studies - Software Engineering University of Auckland
+Master of Engineering studies - Software Engineering<br/>
+University of Auckland<br/>
-Research Project Z
+Research Project Z<br/>

-This repository contains
+This repository contains<br/>
 - .html file used to run the JavaScript data collection script, requires starting a local server on the machine running it, explained in detail in section 1.
 - JavaScript file, only the script used to download data in .js format
 - R studio script, used to manipulate data and apply Linear regression and VIF, explained in detail in section 2.
-- The datasets downloaded from the GitHub API, before and after manipulation in .xslx format
+- The datasets downloaded from the GitHub API, before and after manipulation in .xslx format<br/>

-# Section 1 - Running the data collection Script
+# Section 1 - Running the data collection Script<br/>
 To run the data collection file it will need to be opened through a local server on your machine.
 The following steps details how to run it:
 - Open the .html file using an IDE, i.e. visual studie code
 - First insert your own OAuth token in the code, this is due to GitHub not allowing the public sharing of OAuth tokens and it therefore can be shared in this repository, a tutorial on how to create one can be found on: https://docs.github.com/en/free-pro-team@latest/developers/apps/building-oauth-apps